spragl/Tlock/README.md

 **tlock expiry &lt;label&gt;**

-Returns the time when the tlock with the given label will expire.
+Prints the epoch time when the tlock with the given label will expire.

 **tlock zing**